obfusk/active-dump/README.md

   active-dump - dump and restore activerecord from/to yaml

-  active-dump provides 2 rake tasks that allow you to dump and restore activerecord data from/to yaml:
+  active-dump provides 3 rake tasks that allow you to dump and restore activerecord data from/to yaml:

   * `rake db:data:dump` creates a yaml dump
   * `rake db:data:restore` restores a yaml dump
+  * `rake db:data:delete` deletes all records in database

 #